MechanicalRabbit/DataKnots.jl/README.md

 * DataKnots is fully extensible with Julia; this makes it possible to specialize it into various domain specific query languages.

-We use the word *knot* since the general form of data input and output, a `DataKnot`, isn't limited to simple tables, they can be trees or even arbitrary graphs.

 ## Installation